How to Calculate Deck Spans for the Ultimate Outdoor Hangout

 Beam: 4x10 Joists span up to: 6' Beam span: 10'

 Beam: 4x10 Joists span up to: 8' Beam span: 9'

 Beam: 4x10 Joists span up to: 10' Beam span: 8'

 Beam: 4x10 Joists span up to: 12' Beam span: 7'

-The required width of a joist depends on its span—how far it must travel between beams or between a beam and a ledger.
-It also depends on the joist spacing; for instance, joists that are placed 24 inches apart must be wider than joists placed 16 inches apart.
-See the chart below and study your local code.
+The required width of a joist depends on its span: how far it must travel between beams or between a beam and a ledger.
+It also depends on the joist spacing.
+For instance, joists that are placed 24 inches apart must be wider than joists placed 16 inches apart.
+See the deck joist calculations below and study your local code.

 Joist: 2x6 If joists are spaced: 16" Span: 9 1/2'